DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-production.md

 * _Land Class_
   * _Federal_ Federal lands are owned by or under the jurisdiction of the federal government, including: Public domain lands, acquired lands, military acquired lands, and Outer Continental Shelf.
   * _Native American_ includes Tribal lands held in trust by the federal government for a tribe’s use, and allotments held in trust by the federal government for individual Native American use.
+  * _Mixed Exploratory_ is a temporary jurisdictional unit that is used until production is proven on that location (see above).
 * _State_ The state where the production occurred.
 * _County_ The county where the production occurred.
 * _FIPS Code_ Federal Information Processing Standard (FIPS) code is a five-digit code which uniquely identifies counties and county equivalents in the U.S., certain U.S. possessions, and certain freely associated states.
 The first two digits are the FIPS state code and the last three are the county code within the state or possession.